 SEE ALSO: I Am A Feminist And That Is OK

 You aren't losing your identity through doing these things.
 You are showing what (or who) you value.

 But listen carefully when I say that you are not called to submit to any man but your husband.
 You don't submit to your boss.
 You don't submit to your boyfriend.
 You don't submit to your brother.
 You don't submit to any man that you are not married to.

 And women are not lower than men.
 I will agree with feminists on that.
 I believe that God loves me equally to how he loves the man that I will marry.
 But I do believe that the man is the head of the household.
 The man is to be the provider, protector, and leader of his family.

-I am not a feminist, and that is okay.
-I do not want the power that men are assumed to have, and that is okay.
-I want to be a mom who takes care of her children and doesn’t miss out on their lives.
-And that is okay.
+I do not want the power that men are assumed to have, and that is OK.
+I want to be a mom who takes care of her children and doesn't miss out on their lives.
+And that is OK.

-It is okay to believe in traditionalist values.
-It is okay to believe in God and what He has taught us.
+It is OK to believe in traditionalist values.
+It is OK to believe in God and what He has taught us.